PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/image_anomaly_detection.en.md

 If the default model weights provided by the image anomaly detection pipeline are not satisfactory in terms of accuracy or speed for your specific scenario, you can attempt to <b>further fine-tune the existing models using your own domain-specific or application-specific data</b> to improve the recognition performance of the image anomaly detection pipeline in your scenario.

 ### 4.1 Model Fine-Tuning
-Since the image anomaly detection pipeline includes an unsupervised image anomaly detection module, if the pipeline's performance does not meet expectations, you need to refer to the [Custom Development](https://paddlepaddle.github.io/PaddleX/latest/en/module_usage/tutorials/cv_modules/anomaly_detection.html) section in the [Unsupervised Anomaly Detection Module Development Guide](https://paddlepaddle.github.io/PaddleX/latest/en/module_usage/tutorials/cv_modules/anomaly_detection.html) and use your private dataset to fine-tune the image anomaly detection model.
+Since the image anomaly detection pipeline includes an unsupervised image anomaly detection module, if the pipeline's performance does not meet expectations, you need to refer to the <b>Custom Development</b> section in the [Unsupervised Anomaly Detection Module Development Guide](https://paddlepaddle.github.io/PaddleX/latest/en/module_usage/tutorials/cv_modules/anomaly_detection.html) and use your private dataset to fine-tune the image anomaly detection model.

 ### 4.2 Model Application
 After fine-tuning with your private dataset, you will obtain the local model weight file.